Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 Tours to the Land of the Blue Agave

-As of 2009, there are a limited number of tour guides for hire that will pick you up at your hotel in Guadalajara and shuttle you (and your group) to tequila distilleries.
+Back in 2009, there were a limited number of tour guides for hire that would pick you up at your hotel in Guadalajara and shuttle you (and your group) to tequila distilleries.
 If this is something you would like to do, I recommend you consider touring with David Ruiz, Tequila Expert and Consultant.
 Mr. Ruiz is an excellent interpreter, very helpful if you don't speak Spanish.
 His tours are custom private tours for select guests that want to learn about tequila and sample some of the finest tequilas available.
 He explains history, culture, and the production process and his outfit has special agreements with leading boutique tequila brands allowing tasting of their ultra premium tequilas not normally available to visitors.
 Tequila Tours.com is registered with the Mexican Secretary of Tourism.
 For more information, visit: http://www.tequilatours.com/

 Another option is to take the bus from Guadalajara (Centro Viejo Autobus also known as the "Old" bus station) to the town of Tequila.
 There are museums and distilleries within walking distance of the main plaza and you can easily arrange tours (including transportation) to a few local distilleries with tour groups departing the central plaza.
 Busses run frequently throughout the day back and forth between Guadalajara and Tequila.
 We found this is not the case from the new bus station in Guadalajara.